Cultural impact of Michael Jackson: Romania

-Upon arrival in Romania in 1992 during the Dangerous World Tour, Jackson was greeted by thousands of fans in what was described at the time as "the biggest-ever performance by a Western pop star in the country that until 1989 was isolated by Ceausescu's Stalinist regime".
+Upon arrival in Romania in 1992 during the Dangerous World Tour, Jackson was greeted by thousands of fans in what was described at the time as "the biggest-ever performance by a Western pop star in the country that until 1989 had been isolated by Ceausescu's Stalinist regime".
 Likened to that of a head of state official visit, he meet with then President Ion Iliescu at the Royal Palace and proceeded to stop by orphanages prior to his concert in front of 70,000 people at Bucharest.
-The Seattle Times confirmed all concert proceeds are to benefit 100,000 orphans housed in squalid state-run institutions.
+The Seattle Times confirmed that all concert proceeds were to benefit 100,000 orphans housed in squalid state-run institutions.
 Over 22,000 security officers were assigned to protect Jackson during the proceedings.
-Mass hysteria exploded after the concert, as approximately a thousand young fans of Jackson protest over Jackson's deserving of "the Nobel Peace Prize because he did more to help children than any politician".
-Newspaper Romania Libera's controversially claimed President Iliescu staged their meeting with Jackson during a financial loss to help him get re-elected, to which his foreign minister Adrian Năstase denied.
-A live special broadcast special of the event was released years later Live in Bucharest: The Dangerous Tour garnering the highest ratings for HBO in the history of the channel up until that point.
+Mass hysteria exploded after the concert, as approximately a thousand young fans of Jackson protested that Jackson deserved "the Nobel Peace Prize because he did more to help children than any politician".
+Newspaper România liberă controversially claimed President Iliescu staged his meeting with Jackson during a financial crisis to help him get re-elected, which his foreign minister Adrian Năstase denied.
+A special live broadcast special of the event was released years later Live in Bucharest: The Dangerous Tour garnering the highest ratings for HBO in the history of the channel up until that point.
 Years later, a continuous cultural figure in their country, Romanian fans erected a statue for him in Bucharest after his death.

 China

 According to the list of best-selling physical albums in China, Jackson is the best-selling English musician after The Lion King and Titanic soundtracks in China.
-MinnPost cited his appeal largely comes from his association with China's Open Door Policy and economic reform, which kicked into gear in the 1980s, after American established diplomatic relations with China the previous year (1979 hegemony versus previously state-controlled radio).
+MinnPost cited his appeal largely comes from his association with China's Open Door Policy and the reform and opening up, which kicked into gear in the 1980s, after American established diplomatic relations with China the previous year (1979 hegemony versus previously state-controlled radio).
 Due to his popularity, China currently is the country with the largest number of statues dedicated to Jackson, with 10 statues in cities such as Guangzhou, Chengdu, Nanning, Xi'an, Zhengzhou and Wuhan.
 He has been referenced or had songs used in many Chinese-language films such as Detective Chinatown 3, Gong Shou Dao, Art College 1994, Old Boys, Police Story, City Hunter and Shaolin Soccer.
 According to Adam Tsuei, President of Sony Music Entertainment Greater China division, Jackson's sales in Asia have continued to be strong despite rampant piracy.
 Until today, there are various impersonators scattered across China.